wpkonsult/mangofp/readme.txt

 Manage Contact Form 7 messages directly in WordPress like leads in the CRM system.

 == Description ==
-MangoFp allows managing Contact Form 7 form submissions directly in WordPress.
-They will be handled like messages or leads in the CRM system.
-Information and service requests, various registration forms - all can be managed according to the tailor-made process that is best for you.
+Manage Contact Form 7 messages directly in WordPress.
+Like leads in the CRM system.
+You can manage service requests and other form submissions using a customized process that is best for your team.

 All incoming form submissions (messages) are gathered in one place.
 Each lead is always assigned to a process step.
 Initially, it is **New**.
 Then you decide what action is needed with the lead and it can move to the step **In Progress** or **Accepted** or something else specific to your process.

-Reply via email to form submissions directly from MangoFp.
-Your replies can be based on pre-defined email templates.
+Reply via email to customer requests and -orders directly from MangoFp.
+Replies that move lead to the next process step can be based on pre-defined email templates.

 == Installation ==